AmewoalorDaniel/amewoalordaniel.github.io/_pages/projects.md

 Hepatocellular carcinoma (HCC) is one of the leading causes of cancer related mortality worldwide, and therapeutic options for advanced disease are limited.
 This project assessed the feasibility of a multi epitope mRNA vaccine targeting overexpressed oncogenic drivers in HCC.

-Using transcriptomic analyses of TCGA liver cancer datasets and single-cell validation approaches, I identified CDC25C and AURKA as candidate targets for vaccine development.
+Using transcriptomic analyses of TCGA liver cancer datasets and single-cell validation approaches, I identified *CDC25C* and *AURKA* as candidate targets for vaccine development.
 I then designed and characterized a multi-epitope mRNA vaccine construct using structural modelling, molecular dynamics simulation, and computational immune simulation.
 The analyses predicted robust immune activation and sustained immunological responses, supporting computationally guided therapeutic vaccine design as a promising strategy in cancer research.

 <details>
-<summary><strong>Technical Approach</strong></summary>
+<summary><strong>Approach & Tools</strong></summary>
 <br>
-I validated *CDC25C* and *AURKA* as candidate oncogenic targets through differential expression analysis of TCGA‑LIHC (DESeq2).
+I validated <em>CDC25C</em> and <em>AURKA</em> as candidate oncogenic targets through differential expression analysis of TCGA‑LIHC (DESeq2).
 The findings were corroborated at single‑cell resolution using TISCH2 datasets.
 I predicted MHC class I and II epitopes using IEDB tools, then screened the candidates for antigenicity (VaxiJen), allergenicity (AllerTop), and toxicity (ToxinPred) to select only safe, immunogenic epitopes.

 I modelled the multi‑epitope vaccine construct with AlphaFold2 and refined the structure using GalaxyRefine to correct steric clashes and improve side‑chain packing.
 To assess structural stability and receptor interaction dynamics, I performed molecular dynamics simulations of the vaccine–TLR2 complex in GROMACS over 100 ns, with trajectory analyses using the MDAnalysis Python package.